anquanscan/sec-tools/README.md

 [HunterCatNFC](https://github.com/ElectronicCats/HunterCatNFC): The Hunter Cat NFC is the latest security tool for contactless (Near Field Communication) used in access control, identification and bank cards.
 Specially created to identify NFC readers and sniffing tools, with this tool you can audit, read or emulate cards of different types.
 [WebWhatsappBot](https://github.com/ZetDeveloper/WebWhatsappBot): Core to automatize whatsapp - working 11/2018
 [php-malware-detector](https://github.com/ollyxar/php-malware-detector): PHP malware detector
 [know_your_ip](https://github.com/themains/know_your_ip): Know Your IP: Get location, blacklist status, shodan and censys results, and more.
+[chaos-ctf](https://github.com/rdvdev2/chaos-ctf): A simple 5 level CTF